 The energy efficiency advantages of SNNs make them well-suited for deployment on low-power edge devices.
 These devices typically have significant resource constraints, such as limited memory capacity and computing resources.
 Yet, achieving high accuracy with SNN often requires large networks and extended processing timesteps, as they provide superior feature learning and more nuanced data representation.
 However, this approach increases the demands on memory and computation, which poses challenges for deployment on resource-constrained devices and undermines the potential advantages of SNNs.

 Neural architecture search (NAS) aims to automate the neural network design under specific resource constraints.
 Recent studies have applied NAS to SNN to enable flexible and effective network design and have demonstrated better performance compared to manually designed SNN architectures.
 However, most of these works do not consider resource constraints in the search process \cite{na2022autosnn,che2022differentiable} and only aim at improving the accuracy.
-While \cite{kim2022neural} considers the number of spikes, thereby reducing communication overhead, this metric alone is insufficient for a comprehensive evaluation of resource consumption.
+While Kim et al. consider the number of spikes, thereby reducing communication overhead \cite{kim2022neural}, this metric alone is insufficient for a comprehensive evaluation of resource consumption.
 To better evaluate resource utilization, we use model size for assessing memory footprint, which is also related to memory access energy, and computation complexity for measuring computational cost.
 These metrics offer more direct and comprehensive indicators of memory and computing resource demands \cite{zhang2016cambricon}.